✕

 The

-poem was written in a highly acidified paper and sprinkled with fragments of Aspergillus fungus.
+poem was written on highly acidified paper and sprinkled with fragments of Aspergillus fungus.
 The acidity and the action of Aspergillus rendered the

 calligraphy unreadable after a few days, and within a fortnight the paper disintegrated.